Protect yourself against HPV...

 All clinics are held at Cornell Health, Level 4 (main lobby inside Ho Plaza entrance).

-- Free for students aged 26 and under who are enrolled in a student health plan (SHP or SHP-M)
+- SHP members – HPV vaccination is FREE for students (and student spouses / partners) aged 45 and under who are enrolled in a Cornell student health plan.

 Human papillomavirus (HPV) is the most common sexually transmitted infection (STI).